salma-emara/aps105-book/textbook/chapters/chapter05-functions/functions.md

 # Functions

 Functions are called subroutines, modules or procedures in other programming languages.
-They are a sequence of instructions that can be called by name.
+They are a sequence of instructions that can be called by name in a code -- we will see how shortly.
 Functions are useful for decomposing a problem into smaller sub-problems.
 This is referred to as **modular programming**.
 The modularity concept is the extent to which a program can be divided into smaller pieces.

 ## Why functions?